kmicinski/cis531-f25/_posts/2025-11-3-final-project-instructions.md

   will not cut it: you need to make an argument for how you will systematically test and evaluate the correctness of your solution.

 - What codebase will you be extending?
-If it is the class compiler--are you done with project 5 so far (or will you be soon)?
+If it is the class compiler, can you wait to finish p5 (perhaps with a bit of help)?

 A few example topics include the following: